 THE CONGRESS is the supreme governing body of Chi Phi.
-It is composed of two voting delegates from each active Chapter, one voting delegate from each Alumni association, and one voting delegate from each Alumni club.
+It is composed of two voting delegates from each active Chapter, one voting delegate from each active Colony, one voting delegate from each Alumni Association, and one voting delegate from each Alumni club.
 Congress meets annually, elects its own officers, and is practically supreme in its actions.